 Anita Idahosa, an undergraduate in university, has had many abortions.
 Her method of contraception is medical abortion.
 She is not a monster or a disgusting person.
 Her story is common in Nigeria.
 It is not that she does not know about contraceptives, or that she is uninterested in using contraceptives.
 She has absolutely no agency in her relationship.
 She is unable to choose contraceptives because of the economic and emotional cost of such a choice.
 When she was interviewed and asked about her choices she said this: “I remember when I had my fifth pregnancy and went for D & C, I still slept with my boyfriend that same night.
 He is responsible for my education and everything, so if he doesn’t want to use condom, will I force him?”

 16 million Nigerian women, in rural and urban areas, want access to contraceptives but because of the inefficient Nigerian health system, they lack access and are forced to give birth to children they do not want and cannot afford.
 The unmet need for contraceptives measures the number of married women who do not want any more children, who want to space their children, or who want to postpone their next child and are not using any modern contraceptives.
 The last National Demographic and Health Surveys (NDHS) show that 20% of Nigerian women had an unmet need for contraceptives.
 Although this is still 6% lower than the regional average, it is still high enough to be a game changer in better health and a sustainable population growth.
-Recently a Marie Stopes worker wrote that during a trip to Nigeria she met 70 women who had travelled overnight just to get to the clinic where they can access family planning services.
+Recently a Marie Stopes worker wrote that during a trip to Nigeria she met 70 women who had travelled overnight just to get to the clinic where they can access family planning services and chlamydia treatment.
 This is a common trend all over the country.

 The real truth of Nigeria’s alarming population growth, maternal mortality and child death is the lack of access to life saving contraceptives.
 It seems that the Nigerian government is listening.
 The government months ago announced that it plans to invest US$33,400,000 on contraceptives over the next four years.
 It is important to follow this money so that it actually delivers these services to women who need it the most.